PyTAPAS/TAPAS/docs/getting_started/software_architecture.rst

    :align: center
    :figwidth: 80%

    An overview of our MVC architecture.
 The :green:`View (green)` concentrates and validates the user input and informs the :orange:`Controller (orange)`.
 The controller gets the data from the :gray:`Model (gray)` manipulates it and updates the model.
 Finally, the model emits a signal catched by the View which updates the GUI.
+Adapted from *TAPAS: Transient Absorption Processing & Analysis Software*, ChemRxiv preprint, **2025**, <https://doi.org/10.26434/chemrxiv-2025-4d7fh>`_, CC BY 4.0

 The corresponding source code folder structure is shown below.